MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

 ### What is a CPU made of?
 ![Wafer](Pictures/7oebxcbz35t71.webp) <br />
-1. Here’s your content with added emojis for better visualization:

 1. **Transistors** ⚙️: The fundamental building blocks of a CPU, transistors act as electronic switches that can turn on and off to perform binary operations (0s and 1s).
 Billions of transistors are packed into modern CPUs.